gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 ## PostgreSQL error `FATAL:  could not create shared memory segment: Cannot allocate memory`

-The packaged PostgreSQL instance will try to allocate 25% of total memory as shared memory.
-On some Linux (virtual) servers, there is less shared memory available, which will prevent PostgreSQL from starting.
+The packaged PostgreSQL instance tries to allocate 25% of total memory as shared memory.
+On some Linux (virtual) servers, there is less shared memory available, which prevents PostgreSQL from starting.
 In `/var/log/gitlab/postgresql/current`:

 ```plaintext